 I don’t know what we would have done without some help at home.
 The second day that she was at home the home health staff came for an assessment.
 They recommended that an LVN come out four days a week to monitor blood sugar, someone to help her with her bathing three times a week, and to be evaluated for physical therapy.

-My mother was able to take walk and care of her somewhat but was very weak and limited.
-She called her housekeeper who came over four days in the beginning and then eventually three days a week to help out.
+My mother was able to take care of her somewhat but was very weak and limited in what she could do for herself.
+She called her housekeeper who came over four days a week in the beginning and then eventually three days a week to help out.
 I went on Saturday and Sunday and some evenings.
 Mother ate a steady diet of chicken vegetable soup and cornbread that the housekeeper made for weeks but it was the only thing that she wanted.

 The home health agency also arranged for a physician service and the doctor comes to her house.
 This has made everything so much easier for her and for me.
 She does not have to get dressed and spend hours away from home.
 I don’t have to take off work to take her to the doctor which usually means that I miss at least a half day of work.
 Sometimes the visiting doctor did not come when they say they would be there but at least we were not waiting in a doctor office somewhere.